kelanny/alx-higher_level_programming/0x00-python-hello_world/README.md

 Your program should be exactly 5 lines long
 You are not allowed to create new variables
 You are not allowed to use string literals

+TASK: 9.
+Easter Egg
+mandatory
+Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

+Your script should be maximum 98 characters long (please check with wc -m 9-easter_egg.py)